When creating characters we already know we need to make them memorable, interesting, diverse and avoid those nasty stereotypes.

 Keep things simple

 Don’t feel that each character voice has to be so different.
-Remember you should have built up their appearance and mannerisms, all this will help to develop their character.
-The voice in another aspect.
+Remember you should have built up their appearance and mannerisms, all of this will help to develop their character.
+The voice is just another aspect.

-Maybe they have a lilt in their voice, maybe they use a lot of similies or analogies when they talk, maybe they drift on onto tangents and ramble, maybe they use harsh swear words or never swear.
+Maybe they have a lilt in their voice, maybe they use a lot of similes or analogies when they talk, maybe they drift off onto tangents and ramble, maybe they use harsh swear words or never swear.

 He said what?